Interested in Bitcoin and Don’t Know Where to Start?

 You should start here.
 There are plenty of deep-dive books out there on Bitcoin; I don’t want this guide to be that.
 I want to provide a simpler method to learning Bitcoin and getting into Bitcoin from a beginner perspective and provide resources to go deeper down the rabbit hole of Bitcoin, if you choose to.
 This includes a super surface level overview of what is Bitcoin.
 But the main goal here is to provide a list of curated books, deep-reads and a couple products to get you comfortable with Bitcoin usage.
 I do this with the belief that bitcoin is money and needs to be integrated into society in order for mass adoption to occur.
 This guide is designed as a primer to the day to day usage of Bitcoin technology.
 As you’ll read everywhere, this is not financial advice; and always DYOR (Do Your Own Research).
 And catch me on Twitter: @brewsbitcoin

-Bitcoin is a monetary system designed to store value, provide a method of payment, and a ledger of accounts run by decentralized software that offers security, fungibility, scarcity, immutability, censorship resistance as well as a slew of other benefits.
+Bitcoin is a monetary system designed to store value, provide a method of payment, and a ledger of accounts run by decentralized software that offers security (to not be hacked by bad actors), fungibility (ability to exchange other goods and services thru payment), scarcity (only 21 million of them ever), immutability (transactions cannot be modified afterwards) , censorship resistance (your bank can’t tell you how to spend your bitcoin) as well as a slew of other benefits.

 Marty Bent (@martybent) is a writer and host of the Bitcoin-focused podcast “TFTC” and tweeted this: